SymfonyCasts/design-patterns/sfcasts/state-coding.md

 *that* will move us back to the `EasyState`, so set `difficultyState` to `new EasyState()`. *Finally*, we'll create our last difficulty state.
 Add a new PHP class called `HardState`, and then we'll repeat the process one last time.
+This is just a repeat of the previous steps so we'll use the magic of TV to zip through this.
 And don't forget to change the `difficultyState` to `new MediumState()`!

 Phew... we're almost there!
 Now we just need to initialize the starting level.